telerik/kendo-ui-core/docs/controls/editors/slider/overview.md

 > **Important**
 >
-> As the Slider should be initialized after the DOM is fully loaded, make sure you initialize it within a `$(document).ready()` statement.
+> Verify that you create the Slider within a `$(document).ready()` statement because the widget has to be initialized after the DOM fully loads.

 ## Customization

 ### Behaviors

-The aspects of the Slider behavior can be customized by configuring its properties.
-These include:
+The Slider provides configuration options for you to customize its behavior.
+The available settings are:

 * Minimum and/or maximum values
 * Horizontal or vertical orientation
 * Small or large step
 * Tooltip format/placement

-The example below demonstrates how to customize the Slider behaviors by configuring its properties.
+The following example demonstrates how to customize the Slider behaviors by configuring its properties.

 ###### Example